civican/legisinfo/44-1/bills/C-19/bill_text.md

 ### Section 7

-  **(1)** Subject to subsection (2), in the case of a literary, dramatic or musical work, or an engraving, in which copyright subsists at the date of the death of the author — or, in the case of a work of joint authorship, at or immediately before the date of the death of the author who dies last — but which has not been published or, in the case of a lecture or a dramatic or musical work, been performed in public or communicated to the public by telecommunication, before that date, copyright **subsists** for **the longer of**
+  **(1)** Subject to subsection (2), in the case of a literary, dramatic or musical work, or an engraving, in which copyright subsists at the date of the death of the author — or, in the case of a work of joint authorship, at or immediately before the date of the death of the author who dies last — but which has not been published or, in the case of a lecture or a dramatic or musical work, been performed in public or communicated to the public by telecommunication, before that date, copyright subsists for the longer of

-    **the period** until publication, or performance in public or communication to the public by telecommunication, whichever may first happen, **as well as** the remainder of the calendar year of the publication or of the performance in public or communication to the public by telecommunication, as the case may be, and for a period of 50 years following the end of that calendar year, **and**
+    the period until publication, or performance in public or communication to the public by telecommunication, whichever may first happen, as well as the remainder of the calendar year of the publication or of the performance in public or communication to the public by telecommunication, as the case may be, and for a period of 50 years following the end of that calendar year, and

     the life of the author — or, in the case of a work of joint authorship, the life of the author who dies last — as well as the remainder of the calendar year in which that author dies and a period of 70 years following the end of the calendar year in which that author dies.

-  **(2)** Subsection (1) applies only **if** the work in question was published or performed in public or communicated to the public by telecommunication, as the case may be, before **December 31, 1998**.
+  **(2)** Subsection (1) applies only if the work in question was published or performed in public or communicated to the public by telecommunication, as the case may be, before December 31, 1998.

-  **(3)** **If** a work **was** not published or performed in public or communicated to the public by telecommunication **before December 31, 1998**, **if** subsection (1) would apply to that work had it been published or performed in public or communicated to the public by telecommunication before **that day**, and **if** the relevant death referred to in subsection (1) occurred during the period of 50 years immediately before **that day**, copyright **subsists** in the work, whether or not the work is published or performed in public or communicated to the public by telecommunication on **or after that day**,
+  **(3)** If a work was not published or performed in public or communicated to the public by telecommunication before December 31, 1998, if subsection (1) would apply to that work had it been published or performed in public or communicated to the public by telecommunication before that day, and if the relevant death referred to in subsection (1) occurred during the period of 50 years immediately before that day, copyright subsists in the work, whether or not the work is published or performed in public or communicated to the public by telecommunication on or after that day,

     until December 31, 2048; or